Tobi-D7/craftus/README.md

-My version of craftus redesigned adding some more commands and a basic survival mode
+Custom version of craftus that intends to clone minecraft 1.16.5

 Releases won't be happening for a while so you'll need devkitpro installed to compile this (and ofc, a hacked system that can load homebrew, citra also seems to work well)